adhikara13/KasperskyOS-Dockerfile/README.md

 3. Build and run the Docker container:

     ```bash
-    docker-compose up -d --build
+    docker-compose up
     ```

-    This command will fetch the necessary dependencies, download the KasperskyOS image, and start the container in the background.
+    This command will fetch the necessary dependencies, download the KasperskyOS image, start the container and run the hello world example program.

 4. Access the KasperskyOS container interactively: